Skip to content

 Two university-run science summer camps that have each served Philly kids for more than two decades will not run this summer due to budget limitations.

-Academy Science Camp, run through Drexel University’s Academy of Natural Sciences, is canceling its camp for just this summer.
+Academy Science Camp, run through the Academy of Natural Sciences of Drexel University, is canceling its camp for just this summer.
 The University of Pennsylvania’s Museum of Archaeology and Anthropology is ending its Anthropology Camp for this summer as well as “the foreseeable future,” the museum wrote on its website.

 Both camps, which offered science lessons and projects tailored to the museums’ exhibits, cited financial pressures as the catalyst behind the decision.

-Drexel’s Academy of Natural Sciences President & CEO Scott Cooper announced in the fall that the museum would scale back its operating days from Wednesday to Sunday to only Friday to Sunday.
-The shortened operating schedule was an effort to stem losses from low visitation rates which have yet to rebound to pre-pandemic levels, federal funding cuts and uncertainty in the future of donations, he wrote.
+Scott Cooper, president and CEO of the Academy of Natural Sciences, announced in the fall that the museum would scale back its operating days, previously Wednesday through Sunday, to only Friday through Sunday.
+The shortened operating schedule was an effort to stem losses from low visitation rates that have yet to rebound to pre-pandemic levels, federal funding cuts, and uncertainty in the future of donations, he wrote.

-Last year, the camp served 360 kids ages 5-12, Kalosy said.
-It offered museum tours, experiments and field trips.
+Last year, the camp served 360 kids ages 5 to 12, Kalosy said.
+It offered museum tours, experiments, and field trips.

-The University of Pennsylvania Museum of Archaeology and Anthropology, meanwhile, is unable to afford the cost of staff to run its camp due to a university-wide hiring freeze, it wrote on its website.
-The camp served about 500 kids ages 6-13 each summer, according to a museum spokesperson.
-It offered workshops, expert talks and gallery explorations.
+The University of Pennsylvania Museum of Archaeology and Anthropology, meanwhile, is unable to afford the cost of staff to run its camp because of a university-wide hiring freeze, it wrote on its website.
+The camp served about 500 kids ages 6 to 13 each summer, according to a museum spokesperson.
+It offered workshops, expert talks, and gallery explorations.

 “This decision was reached only after extensive discussion and careful consideration of multiple scenarios,” the museum wrote on its website.
 “It was not made lightly.”